 San Diego, CA

 The San Diego Metropolitan Transit System operates an extensive light rail system.
 The three lines of the system were constructed so that they create a loop of track around the Downtown core.
 The Silver line is a 2.7 mile line operating around this loop.
 It was introduced in 2011 utilizing a lovingly restored PCC Car, #529.
 The car was built in 1946.
 It was joined in 2015 by a second restored PCC, #530.
 In part because of the limited number of cars, the service operates only on Tuesdays, Thursdays and weekends for limited hours.

 Sun Link streetcar service opened in July 2014.
 It connects the University of Arizona with the downtown; there are 21 stops along the route.
-Streetcars were provided by Union Streetcar.
+Streetcars were provided by United Streetcar.
 For more information, click on Tucson, AZ.

 The first 2.2 miles of a planned 17 mile system is operating on H Street in Washington, DC.
 The route runs from Union Station (2nd St, NE and H Street) to Benning Rd NE and Oklahoma Avenue NE.
 Service is provided by Union Streetcar vehicles operating on a 12 minute headway.during the day.
 For more information, click on Washington DC.